pavansweb/hmovies/README.md

 ## Description

 Horizon Movies Main Frame is a full-featured web application designed for movie enthusiasts.
-The application provides a user-friendly interface for browsing and searching for movies, and it displays detailed information about each movie.
+The application provides a user-friendly interface for browsing and searching for movies, watching, and it displays detailed information about each movie.

 ## Features

 - Browse movies
 - Search for movies by title
+- Play the movies using multiple servers
 - View detailed information about each movie
-- User authentication and profiles
+- User authentication and profiles ( pending )
 - Responsive design for mobile and desktop

 ## Technologies Used